Welf06/Basic-Webpages/README.md

 ### Introduction: <br>
-Basic-WebPages is an Open Source project which is accepted by hactoberfest also.
-It contains many projects.
-Our target is to teach how open source works and how to contribute in it.
-And we contributer can also practice JAVASCRIPT.
-We welcome anyone who is interested and want to contribute in our project.
+Basic-Web-Pages is an Open Source project that is a part of Hacktoberfest 2022.
+In it, you can find simple HTML, CSS, and JavaScript web development projects.
+Our goal is to create a repository of beautifully designed simple websites that can serve as a reference for those just getting started with Web Development.
+Compared to other complex projects, our repository is also a great place for people to start their Open Source journey.
+Anyone interested in contributing to our project is welcome.

   <hr>
   <p align="center">